Germany Employer of Record

 - St. Stephen’s Day

-Employees are not entitled to extra pay if they are required to work on a public holiday.
+Employees are not entitled to extra pay if they are required to work on a public holiday but they are entitled to a day of rest as compensation.

-If the six-week limit is overrun, employees are entitled to receive a sickness allowance paid by their statutory health insurance plan.
+If the six-week limit is reached, employees are entitled to receive a sickness allowance paid by their statutory health insurance plan.

 Health insurance for German employees is funded by the national social security system, but some professionals, especially executive employees, often request supplementary health and life insurance or an allowance in lieu of additional coverage.